andreabenini/linux.tips/containers - kubernetes/docker-podman/README.md

 # Same as above but run the container as a daemon in the background even if it's a system container (detached)
 podman run -d nginx
 # To detach from a running container while you're inside it you can press: Ctrl-p, Ctrl-q
-#       this detaches the shell from a running container
+#       this detaches the shell from a running container, or something like:
+podman run --detach --name containerimage --publish 8080:80 mywebcontainer

 # Start a container and put the user inside the maching by using the interactive mode (-it) and required shell (/bin/bash)
 # This command does not start the default entrypoint but it runs the shell instead